JTarball/hyroxwebsite/site/content/post/strength-guide.md

 * Horizontal Push
 * Core Strength

-Don't overcomplicate select one or two from each
+Don't overcomplicate select one or two from each category.

 * Aim for small increment changes
 * Consider the occasional variations: single leg strength, slow eccentrics